cdktf/cdktf-provider-cloudflare/docs/logpushJob.python.md

 - *Type:* str

-A higher frequency will result in logs being pushed on faster with smaller files.

-`low` frequency will push logs less often with larger files.
-Available values: `high`, `low`.
-Defaults to `high`.
+This field is deprecated.

+Please use `max_upload_*` parameters instead.
+The frequency at which Cloudflare sends batches of logs to your destination.
+Setting frequency to high sends your logs in larger quantities of smaller files.
+Setting frequency to low sends logs in smaller quantities of larger files.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#frequency LogpushJob#frequency}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#frequency LogpushJob#frequency}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-cloudflare.logpushJob.LogpushJob.Initializer.parameter.id"></a>

-- *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#id LogpushJob#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---